wyq0918dev/flutter_mixed/README.md

 # flutter_mixed

-FlutterMixed is a Flutter plugin that can quickly mix Flutter into existing Android applications in the form of Fragments.
+FlutterMixed is a Flutter plugin that can quickly mix Flutter into existing Android applications in the form of Fragment.

 ## Getting Started